qamaruddin-khichi/PowerBIProject3-TechnoEdge-Sales-Analysis-Dashboard/README.md

 ### Conclusion

 The TechnoEdge Sales Analysis Dashboard provides valuable insights into the company's sales performance.
-By identifying trends and areas for improvement, TechnoEdge can make data-driven decisions to optimize their sales strategy and profitability.
+By identifying trends and areas for improvement, TechnoEdge can make data-driven decisions to optimize its sales strategy and profitability.